ccarmona1/react-github/README.md

 ## Future implementations:

 - Implementation of an AbortController to avoid sending the same request to GitHub without resolving a previous one.
+- Improving tailwindcss code with reusable components and modern configurations.